 i.
-Type 1 LUP Monitoring Requirements
+Type 1 Linear Underground and Overhead Project Monitoring Requirements

-This General Permit requires a discharger to conduct daily visual inspections of Type 1 LUPs during site operating hours while construction activities are occurring.
+This General Permit requires a discharger to conduct daily visual inspections of Type 1 linear underground and overhead projects during site operating hours while construction activities are occurring.
 Inspections are to be conducted by qualified personnel and can be conducted in conjunction with other daily activities.
 Inspections are conducted to ensure the BMPs are adequate, maintained, and in place at the end of the construction day.
 The required SWPPP revisions (when appropriate) should be based on the results of the daily inspections and reported so the site General Permit implementation is currently reflected.
 Inspections can be discontinued in non-active construction areas where soil disturbing activities have been completed and final stabilization has been achieved (e.g., trench has been paved, substructures have been installed, and successful final vegetative cover or other stabilization criteria have been met).

-A discharger implementing a monitoring program for Type 1 LUPs is required to implement temporary and permanent stabilization BMPs after active construction is completed.
+A discharger implementing a monitoring program for Type 1 linear underground and overhead projects is required to implement temporary and permanent stabilization BMPs after active construction is completed.
 Inspection activities are required until adequate permanent stabilization has been established and will continue in areas where re-vegetation is chosen until minimum vegetative coverage has been established.
 The required photograph requirements taken during site inspections are for verification of requirements and are submitted through SMARTS.

 This General Permit also includes the minimum criteria required for an inspection checklist.
 Dischargers may develop their own inspection forms or may contact the Water Board for an inspection form, if one is available.

 ii.
-Type 2 and 3 LUP Monitoring Requirements
+Type 2 and 3 Linear Underground and Overhead Project Monitoring Requirements

-This General Permit requires the discharger to conduct daily visual inspections of Type 2 and 3 LUPs during site operating hours when construction activities are occurring.
+This General Permit requires the discharger to conduct daily visual inspections of Type 2 and 3 linear underground and overhead projects during site operating hours when construction activities are occurring.
 Inspections are to be conducted by qualified personnel and can be in conjunction with other daily activities.

-All Type 2 and 3 LUP dischargers are required to conduct inspections by qualified personnel of the construction site during site operating hours prior to all anticipated precipitation events, during, and after actual precipitation events.
-The discharger is required to conduct inspections during site operating hours for each 24-hour period during extended precipitation events, Inspections can be discontinued in non-active construction areas where soil disturbing activities have been completed and final stabilization has been achieved (e.g., trench has been paved, substructures installed, and successful vegetative cover or other stabilization criteria have been met).
+All Type 2 and 3 linear underground and overhead project dischargers are required to conduct inspections by qualified personnel of the construction site during site operating hours prior to all anticipated precipitation events, during, and after actual precipitation events.
+The discharger is required to conduct inspections during site operating hours for each 24-hour period during extended precipitation events.
+Inspections can be discontinued in non-active construction areas where soil disturbing activities have been completed and final stabilization has been achieved (e.g., trench has been paved, substructures installed, and successful vegetative cover or other stabilization criteria have been met).

 The goals of these inspections are: (1) to identify areas contributing to a stormwater discharge; (2) to evaluate whether measures to reduce pollutant loadings identified in the SWPPP are adequate, properly installed, and functioning in accordance with the terms of this General Permit; and (3) to determine if additional control practices or corrective maintenance activities are needed.
 Equipment, materials, and workers must be available for rapid response to failures and emergencies.
 All corrective BMP maintenance is to be performed as soon as possible, depending upon worker safety.

-All dischargers are required to develop and implement a monitoring program for inspecting Type 2 and 3 LUPs that require temporary and permanent stabilization BMPs after active construction is completed.
-The inspections will be conducted to ensure the BMPs are adequate and maintained and will continue until adequate permanent stabilization has been established and in areas where revegetation is chosen until minimum vegetative coverage has been established.
+All dischargers are required to develop and implement a monitoring program for inspecting Type 2 and 3 linear underground and overhead projects that require temporary and permanent stabilization BMPs after active construction is completed.
+The inspections will be conducted to ensure the BMPs are adequate and maintained and will continue until adequate permanent stabilization has been established in areas where revegetation is chosen until minimum vegetative coverage has been established.